26hrs/-multi-pong/README.md

 ## License

 MusicalScaleKit is available under the MIT license.
-See the LICENSE file for m
+See the LICENSE file for more info.